Database Explorer

 , tag_id

 ).
-Each column references the primary key of one of the
+Each of these columns refers to the primary key of one of the

-connected tables.
-To retrieve related data, we first fetch records from the link table using related('book_tag')
+linked tables.
+To retrieve related data, we first get the records from the junction table using related('book_tag')

 $book = $explorer->table('book')->get(1);